Walking down in to the cave at Jewel Cave National Monument

 While the highlight of any visit to Jewel Cave National Monument is undoubtedly going to be your tour, there are a few other activities to enjoy in the park too.
 Be sure to bring a jacket on your visit, as it’s 49 degrees F in the cave at all times.
 Also, you need to be wearing footwear that is fastened to your feet, meaning that flip-flops are not allowed (for fear they may fall off your feet and end up in the cave).
 Our recommendations include the following:

-• Jewel Cave Visitor Center.
 While you may be chomping at the bit to get onto your tour of the cave, you should stop in the Visitor Center first if you can.
 This will orient you with the layout of the park, information on the cave and the surrounding area as well as give you information about what you will see on your tour.
 The Visitor Center is open 7 days / week in the peak season (mid-May through mid-October) and closed on Sunday through Tuesday during the off season.
 The Visitor Center is full of great exhibits, a small store and of course access to the Park Rangers who will answer any questions you may have.
 It’s also a nice escape from the heat while you await your tour start time.

-• Discovery Tour (ranger guided): If you are short on time or only want a taste of what the cave is like, then the Discovery Tour is for you.
+If you are short on time or only want a taste of what the cave is like, then the Discovery Tour is for you.
 Accessed via elevator, this tour includes an introduction to the cave by a Ranger and checking out the cave from a viewing platform.
 You’ll check out the crystals and learn about how the cave was formed.
 The Discovery Tour starts at the Visitor Center and begins by heading down the elevator.
 The tour takes about 20 minutes total.

-• Scenic Tour (ranger guided): If you are active, want to really learn about the cave and get a special experience, then the popular Scenic Tour is a great option.
+If you are active, want to really learn about the cave and get a special experience, then the popular Scenic Tour is a great option.
 On this tour, you’ll see an amazing amount of crystalline structures as you walk up and down stairs (over 700 of them) and walk about 0.5-miles through a loop.
 Because of the stairs, you should be in solid shape before you take on this tour.
 The Scenic Tour begins at the Visitor Center and starts and ends by taking the elevator.
 The tour takes about 80 minutes total.

-what to do in Jewel Cave National Monument
+Scenic Tour at Jewel Cave National Monument

 Scenic Tour in Jewel Cave National Monument, image courtesy of Murray Foubister